 Working from home: Frequently asked questions

-We frequently receive questions from employers and other members about working from home or remotely, so we’ve put together this blog post to answer them.
+We frequently receive questions from business owners and managers about employee flexible work arrangements and working from home, so we’ve put together this blog post to answer them.

 Do I have to allow people to work from home?